pb03/modular-css-guide/README.md

 b) it won't have any side-effects
 **And always add a comment in such conditions.**

-##Abstraction in Modular CSS
+#### Abstraction in modular CSS?
-No, don't do that.
+Don't do that.
 Keep your CSS within the same component.
 If you think that you're repeating the same code in several components, create the mixins instead.

 ## Make no mistakes - a couple of other tips

-####Avoid using shorthands
+#### Avoid using shorthands
 Yes, CSS shorthands should be considered as anti-patterns unless you're changing all the values of a property.

 How do we misuse the shorthands:

 ```
 .card {
   background: #fff;